The Significance of Samaria

 Moses read the blessings and curses associated with following or disregarding the Torah.
 From this point on, Mount Gerizim was also known as the Mount of Blessing.

 Fast forward a few thousand years.
 Through all of the wars, rulers, and desolation of the land, Israel returns as a nation to the land they were promised.
-After the Six Day War in 1967, Israel reclaimed the Biblical heartland of Judea and Samaria, commonly referred to today as the West Bank (meaning the “West Bank” of the Jordan River, previously the nation of Jordan that was won during this defensive war).
-For the first time in thousands of years, the Mount of Blessing is under Israeli sovereignty but like much of land, it remained empty and desolate, until recently.
+After the Six Day War in 1967, Israel reclaimed the Biblical heartland of Judea and Samaria.

 Abundance in the Vineyards

-During this time, a Christian organization called Hayovel connected with the vineyards and also saw a prophetic opportunity in the Scriptures found in Isaiah 61:5.
+During this time, a Christian organization called HaYovel reached out to the vineyards after seeing a prophetic connection in the Scriptures, found in Isaiah 61:5:

 God is fulfilling His promises to His people Israel and the “nations” that can recognize it, have a unique opportunity to be a part of that process.
 Now is the time.

 Vineyard and Vines in the Bible

 In biblical times, vineyards were very common.
 It was a great source of income, food, and drink as well as a place to enjoy and celebrate.
 Yeshua often referred to vineyards or the vines in His teachings.

 But for us they are often removed from that culture, so we miss what was readily understood to His listeners.

 Recently, I had the opportunity to join some friends working in the vineyards of Samaria during the annual vineyard pruning.
 With pruning shears in hand, I learned a little about vines, pruning and portions of John 15.